frizzleb/tootsie/README.md

     * `video_codec`: video codec name, eg. `mp4`.
     * `width`: desired video frame width in pixels.
     * `height`: desired video frame height in pixels.
+    * `quality`: A quality value between 0.0 (low quality, low size) and 1.0 (high quality, large size) which will be translated to a compression level depending on the output coding.
+The default is 1.0.
     * `format`: File format.
     * `content_type`: Content type of resultant file.
 Tootsie will not be able to guess this at the moment.
     * `strip_metadata`: If true, metadata such as ID3 will be deleted.
 Since recent ffmpeg versions have issues with ID3 tags and character encodings, this is recommended for audio files.
 Requires `id3v2` tool.